-An academic advisor is a type of counselor who works with students usually at the college level.
-They are the ones responsible for helping students choose a major and a minor and ensuring that they meet all the requirements to graduate with a major in that field.
+An academic advisor is a type of counselor who works with students, usually at the college level.
+They are the ones responsible for helping students choose a major and a minor and ensuring that they meet all the requirements to graduate with a degree in that field.
 Colleges often hire professors to take on these jobs and require that professors continue teaching classes while meeting with students during office hours every semester.
-You may want to look at what they do, where they work, the salary range and requirements of the job before leaving school.

 What Does an Advisor Do?

 A common question that students have when looking into academic advising is what an academic advisor actually does on the job.
-This type of counselor must remain up to date with the requirements of the programs offered on campus and keep detailed records about each student they counsel.
+This type of counselor must remain up-to-date with the requirements of the programs offered by the school and keep detailed records about each student they counsel.
 Students will make appointments to speak with their counselors prior to enrolling in classes for the next semester.
-Advisors must know what classes students still need to take, which classes count towards their majors and minors and whether the students maintain grades high enough to remain within the program.
-They may also help students apply for graduate school and enroll in semester abroad programs.
+Advisors must know what classes students still need to take, which classes count towards their majors and minors, and whether the students maintain grades high enough to remain within the program.
+They may also help students apply for graduate school and enroll in semester-abroad programs.

 Where Do Advisors Work?

 Academic counselors or advisors generally work in colleges.
 Those working in community colleges may help students apply for a more traditional college or help them learn more about the job opportunities available to them.
-They can also work in vocational schools and help students better understand the requirements for graduating from one of the training programs available and with applying for their first jobs after finishing one of those programs.
+They can also work in vocational schools and help students better understand the requirements for graduating and with applying for their first jobs.
 Some high schools also hire academic advisors to assist students planning on attending college.

 What are the Requirements of the Job?